simonjohngreen/wraith/README.md

 	./delete-wraith.sh

-Where are the reports kept?
+Besides Emails, where are the reports kept?

 	When you ran the ./deploy-wrait.sh the output was an s3 bucket.
 In this wraith-s3stack-*-s3reportbucket-* bucket all past xml and pdf reports are stored.
 The retention is configurable (5 days is the default)